cloco-sagar/Cloco-Documentation/SSH-Key Management.md

 ssh-add ~/.ssh/personal //Make sure to change it according to the your git private key of that repo
 ```

-Now you can clone or push your repo of which ssh key is added to the github
+Now you can clone or push your repo of which ssh key is added to the github.